 This solution proposes to include “notification URI” and CCA of the NF which owns the “notification URI” at the access token request.
 The NRF verifies whether the notification URI is authorized to receive the service/notification that is requested in the access token request.

-Editor’s Note: It is ffs how the solution works in case of notification target reselection as described in clause 6.3.1.0 of TS 23.501.

 6.12.2 Solution details